-Stocks dip as Powell says Fed fighting worst slump since WWII
+Stocks slide as Powell says Fed fighting worst slump since WWII

 The Fed will use its tools 'to the fullest' to fight slump

-U.S. stock markets dipped Wednesday after Federal Reserve Chairman Jerome Powell said the central bank will take further steps to combat the worst downturn since World War II and debate raged over whether states are scaling back coronavirus lockdowns too quickly.
+U.S. stock markets tumbled Wednesday after Federal Reserve Chairman Jerome Powell said the central bank will take further steps to combat the worst downturn since World War II and debate raged over whether states are scaling back coronavirus lockdowns too quickly.

 Continue Reading Below

-The Dow Jones Industrial Average dropped 211 points, or 0.89 percent, in the opening minutes of trading while the S&P 500 dipped 0.68 percent and the Nasdaq Composite fell 0.35 percent.
+The Dow Jones Industrial Average dropped as many as 292 points, or 1.23 percent, while the S&P 500 dipped 1.08 percent and the Nasdaq Composite fell 0.81 percent.

 |Ticker